chonkykai/Projects/Currency_Crystal_Ball/README.md

 Observations:

 An intriguing observation unfolds as we delve into the realm of currency fluctuations, specifically focusing on the Thai Baht (THB).
-Notably, the THB reached its lowest point in 2013, driven by Thailand's astute response to the [taper tantrum](https://www.cfr.org/blog/follow-thai-baht) that year.
+Notably, the THB reached its highest appreciation in 2013, driven by Thailand's astute response to the [taper tantrum](https://www.cfr.org/blog/follow-thai-baht) that year.
 However, a subsequent depreciation occurred in 2015, attributed to the China scare.
 Moreover, recent observations indicate a renewed depreciation trend for THB starting in 2020, predominantly influenced by the [global economic downturn](https://www.voanews.com/a/thailand-welcomes-tourism-economic-progress-looks-ahead-to-2023-elections-/6908283.html) caused by the COVID-19 pandemic.
 Thailand, heavily reliant on tourism, experienced a notable 6% decline in its economy during 2020.
 Nonetheless, promising signs of recovery are now emerging as Thailand gradually rebounds from the impact of the global economic downturn.

 ### Singapore Dollar (SGD)